StoXProject/StoX/README.md

 ### Linux:

 Step 1:
-Install by double-clicking on the downloaded .rpm or .deb file, and follow the instructions. *****
+Install by double-clicking on the downloaded .rpm or .deb file, and follow the instructions.

 Step 2:
 Install R 3.6.3 or newer if not already installed.

 Step 3:
-*****
+Open StoX either by clicking on the StoX icon or using the command 'StoX'.

 Step 4:
-Click on "Tools" > "R connection" in the menu to define the path to R. *****
+Click on "Tools" > "R connection" in the menu to define the path to R. The path to R can be found with the command 'R RHOME'.

 Step 5:
 Click on "Tools" > "Install Rstox packages" in the menu.
 This will install the required R packages.
-It is recommended to close Rstudio before running Install Rstox packages.
+After installing, the StoX and RstoxFramework version numbers shown in the upper right corner should be in black color.
+If any of these are in red color you are using an unofficial StoX release.
+It is recommended to close Rstudio and any other R applications before running Install Rstox packages.

 Step 6:
 StoX is now ready for use.

+## Examples

+Example StoX projects can be downloaded from https://github.com/StoXProject/StoXExamples.

 ## License